skokcam/ubifs-extroot/README.md

 OpenWrt doesn't allow these steps to be completed as is but thankfully there is a way for mounting luks formatted partitions as extroot in documentation [1]: replace "block-mount" package's block utility with a script.
 A few (ok, dozens) tries later I had a working script.

 Notice this is not a catchall script like the original luks-mount script, this script expects ubi container at /dev/sda2 and new mtd partition as /dev/mtd7.
-Of course it is possible to write a cathcall script:
+Of course it is possible to write a cathall script:

 TODO:
 - enumerate block partition (preferably parsing output of block) and find ubi containers